INTERREGIONAL ANTI-POACHING AND ANTI-TAMPERING POLICY

 - Exercise a buyout clause in their contract to leave their team if one exists.

-- Reach out to teams once their contract expires (typically during the off-season for most players).
+- Reach out to teams once their contract expires (typically during the off-season for most players and coaches).

 Clarification of restrictions:

-- Teams and affiliates of those teams cannot engage in discussions with players under contract regarding potential employment.
+- Teams and affiliates of those teams cannot engage in discussions with players or coaches listed in the GCD regarding potential employment.

-- Teams are to reach out to other teams directly regarding employment of contracted players.
+- Teams are to reach out to other teams directly regarding employment of contracted players or coaches listed in the GCD.

-- Players under contract with a team should not engage in employment discussion directly with other teams.
+- Players and coaches under contracts listed in the GCD should not engage in employment discussion directly with other teams.

-- Players not under contract are free to reach out to potential employers and vice-versa.
+- Players and coaches not under contract are free to reach out to potential employers and vice-versa.

 Why do you have the current poaching policy?

 Poaching protections are important both for the stability of organizations and to avoid competitive integrity issues.
-During the season, it's important that players aren't being distracted from their preparation or being tempted to play at less than 100% by offers of employment from rival teams.
+During the season, it's important that players and coaches aren't being distracted from their preparation or being tempted to perform at less than 100% by offers of employment from rival teams.

-When players and teams sign a contract they are entering into an agreement that a player will play for a team during a defined period of time and be duly compensated for their play - players abruptly dissolving their contracts due to employment discussions with other teams during the season creates a chaotic environment for teams and players and undermines the stability of the competitive ecosystem.
+When players/coaches and teams sign a contract they are entering into an agreement that a player or coach will perform for a team during a defined period of time and be duly compensated for their efforts- players and coaches abruptly dissolving their contracts due to employment discussions with other teams during the season creates a chaotic environment and undermines the stability of the competitive ecosystem.

-This doesn't mean that we want to prevent players from ever switching teams or finding the team that is the best fit for them - discussing the possibility of being traded to another team with their management, or simply waiting until their current contract is up before engaging in any negotiation they want.
-For players whose contract includes a buyout clause, that's an option they may be able to exercise as well.
+This doesn't mean that we want to prevent players or coaches from ever switching teams or finding the team that is the best fit for them - discussing the possibility of being traded to another team with their management, or simply waiting until their current contract is up before engaging in any negotiation they want.
+For players or coaches whose contract includes a buyout clause, that's an option they may be able to exercise as well.
 Ultimately, the value of contracts goes both ways.
-For players, contracts provide stability and the promise of a paycheck.
-For teams, contracts guarantee that contracted players play for their team and if a player wants to leave a team, the team management are a necessary part of that discussion.
+For players and coaches, contracts provide stability and the promise of a paycheck.
+For teams, contracts guarantee that contracted players and coaches perform for their team and if a player or coach wants to leave a team, the team management are a necessary part of that discussion.
 This is an important dynamic to preserve, and poaching protections are one way of doing so.

 INTERREGIONAL MOVEMENT POLICY